EleanaGrimshaw/unity-basic-training/step-by-step/MyFirstManager.md

 }
 ```

 After calculating the distance, we need to remap it to a range from 0 to 1 so that we can [evaluate](https://docs.unity3d.com/ScriptReference/Gradient.Evaluate.html) our color range gradient.
-We remap the distance using the [InverseLerp](https://docs.unity3d.com/ScriptReference/Mathf.InverseLerp.html) method of Unity's [Mathf](https://docs.unity3d.com/ScriptReference/Mathf.html) class. *separate paragraph*
+We remap the distance using the [InverseLerp](https://docs.unity3d.com/ScriptReference/Mathf.InverseLerp.html) method of Unity's [Mathf](https://docs.unity3d.com/ScriptReference/Mathf.html) class.

 After we extract the distanced-based color from the gradient, we will use pass it to the **PaintByDistance()** method of the cube gameobject.